okgrow/analytics/README.md

 > Complete Google Analytics, Mixpanel, KISSmetrics (and more) integration for Meteor

+**Note:** This pkg is no longer being actively maintained, if you'd like to maintain this pkg please express interest by opening an issue.

 OK GROW! analytics uses a combination of the browser [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), Meteor's [accounts](https://guide.meteor.com/accounts.html) package and Segment.io's [analytics.js](https://segment.com/docs/libraries/analytics.js/) to automatically record and send user identity and page view event data from your Meteor app to your analytics platforms.

 ## Table of Contents